 To trade perpetuals on Kollider, a trader needs to be aware of the following terms:

 The mark price is a mechanism that ensures the futures price stays in-line with the spot price during the trading day, protecting from market manipulation.

 On Kollider, the mark price is a reference price derived from the Kollider indices.
 It is used to determine if a position will be liquidated or not.

 The index price is a volume weighted average price from multiple spot exchanges, it represents the market consensus price of the underlying asset.

 Currently, margin is isolated for each position on Kollider.
-Meaning, the maximum loss for a position is limited only to the initial margin and additional margin added.
+This means that the maximum loss for a position is limited only to the initial margin and additional margin added.
 Adding additional margin to a position on Kollider reduces leverage and changes a position to a more favourable liquidation price.

 Leverage allows a trader to gain exposure to a position without a larger initial margin requirement (less capital is required upfront).
-Which allows a trader to magnify their gains, but also their losses.
+This allows a trader to magnify their gains, but also their losses.

 When trading with leverage a trader makes profits or losses based on the notional value (notional value is the total value of the assets in a leveraged position).

 Profits on the notional position size get added to the margin balance.